louis89/yii-ext-LDModelFilterBehavior/README.md

 FooModel::model()->filter(FooModel::model()->findAll());

 ###A slightly more complex example involving conversion and filtering
-(note that if FooModel has non-database attributes set the findAll() method will not filter the data by those values, but the filter method will)
+(note that if FooModel has non-database attributes set the findAll() method will not filter the data by those values, but the filter method provided by this behavior will)

  $fooModel = new FooModel();
 	if(isset($_POST['FooModel']))